Mercury13/unicodia/Font-Source/Egyptian2/README.md

 # How to update data

 1. After loading Unikemet.txt run file filter_unikemet.bat
 2. Check what changed in Unisesh.txt.
-That’s Unicode ID and JSesh ID.
+That’s some random ID and JSesh ID.
 Changed → something really big happened.
 3. Then check sample images (using delta code charts).
 4. Then descriptions (using Unikemet changes)